SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 layout: about
 ---

-My name is **Senthil Nayagan**.
-I am a seasoned IT professional with years of expertise in designing and building complex business solutions.
-I've been working in the field of Data Engineering for the past few years.
-If I were to describe myself in a few words, I would say that I am a Data Engineer by profession, a Rustacean by interest, and an avid tech-blog writer at present.
-Currently, I am based in Chennai, India.
+Hello!
+I’m **Senthil Nayagan**, hailing from **India**, a land of vibrant software engineers.
+I am a seasoned IT professional with years of experience in designing and building complex business solutions.
+I’ve been working in the ever-evolving world of Data Engineering for the past few years.
+If I were to describe myself in a few words, I would say that I am a Data Engineer by profession and a Rustacean by interest.
+When I’m not immersed in data or coding, you can find me sharing insights and explorations on my tech blog, where I connect with fellow enthusiasts and curious minds.

 ![Senthil Nayagan]({{ site.authorGravatar }})